 Besides classical music, classic rock was one of the genres Jagger first began learning on piano with his teacher, Cary Brown.
-Only after a few months of playing, his teacher suggested Jagger audition for a new website called, irocku.com.
+Only after a few months of playing, his teacher suggested Jagger audition for a new website called irocku.com.
 At the audition, Jagger was able to speak and play piano with the founder of the website, Chuck Leavell, the keyboardist and Musical Director for The Rolling Stones.
 Because Jagger was well received and chosen from the audition, Jagger remains a team member of irocku.com and can be seen in the introduction and other videos on the website.

 Through years of continued practicing on the piano, Jagger’s beginning interest in composition started when he took music theory at a college level in his sophomore year of high school, under the tutelage of Stephen DiGiovanni.
 Now, although relatively new to the compositional world’s stage, Jagger has already made great strides.
-Back in his high school, he had his first ever composition, “Ray of Light” performed by his school’s orchestra under the leadership/conductor, Alan Goldberg, who has brought the school’s orchestra onto well-known stages over the years, such as Carnegie Hall in New York City.
+In his Senior year of high school, he had his first ever composition, “Ray of Light” performed by his school’s orchestra under the conductor, Alan Goldberg, who has brought this orchestra onto well-known stages over the years, such as Carnegie Hall in New York City.
 In addition to Jagger's studies on the piano, he also took a significant interest in other instruments.
 He began playing clarinet in fourth grade of elementary school and further pursued years of lessons with Matt Garrison.
 Since middle school, he has also had extensive years of drum lessons with Dave Lewitt and Rick Donato.
 Moreover, Jagger has won many awards, including the Eastman School of Music Award for outstanding musical accomplishment during his junior year of high school.
 He also performed, two years, in the New York Area All State Choir at the Performing Arts Center at SUNY Purchase College.
 Academic awards also include the Presidential Award for Outstanding Academic Excellence and he’s a member of the NSHSS (National Society of High School Scholars).